TeachingAndLearningSciences/AIBlueprint/blueprints/BLUEPRINT_02_Algorithms.md

 - What do you see as the potential pitfalls or limitations of relying on AI for understanding or implementing things like AVL trees?
 - Where should we be cautious?
 - Could AI help in designing new data structures or optimizing existing algorithms?
 What would be needed for that?
-- How can we ensure we are still developing deep understanding and not just 'outsourcing thinking' to AI when learning these topics?
+- How can we ensure we are still developing a deep understanding and not just 'outsourcing thinking' to AI when learning these topics?

 <br><br>